Keeping Mum: Plot

 Gloria and Holly see Grace's photo on the news, showing her release and previous offences, and they begin to realise what she's done.
 It is revealed that 'Grace' is Gloria's long-lost mother Rosie Jones, who's come to meet her.
 After briefly processing the flood of information, Gloria asserts that when having a problem with someone, one cannot just kill them.
 Grace mentions this is the point she and her doctors could never agree on.
 Despite their disagreements, Gloria tries to help Grace with Lance's body, but cannot handle it.
 Over a cup of tea, the three women decide not to tell Walter or Petey any of what has happened.

-Nagging congregant Mrs. Parker (Liz Smith) visits to discuss the problem of the "church's flower arranging committee".
-Grace, erroneously believing Mrs. Parker is about to turn them in for her crimes, attempts to hit her with a frying pan but Gloria stops her.
-Mrs. Parker, shocked, has a heart attack and dies.
-Walter returns from the convention just then and sees Mrs. Parker's body, but not realizing she is dead.
+Nagging congregant Mrs Parker visits to discuss the problem of the "church's flower arranging committee".
+Grace, erroneously believing Mrs Parker is about to turn them in for her crimes, attempts to hit her with a frying pan but Gloria stops her.
+Mrs Parker, shocked, has a heart attack and dies.
+Walter returns from the convention just then and sees Mrs Parker's body, but not realizing she is dead.
 Soon after, Grace leaves the family when order is seemingly restored among them.

-Walter then talks to Bob and Ted, the waterworks employees, who say there is too much algae and the vicar's pond needs to be drained.
+Walter talks to Bob and Ted, the two waterworks employees who have been working quietly in the background on the vicarage's pond during recent events.
+They advise the pond has blue green algae in it which means there is the possibility of the pond poisoning people as the pond is connected to the local area's water table, meaning the pond needs to be drained.
 Remembering Grace's victims' bodies are in the pond, Gloria, with a strained smile, offers them some tea.